sandroallan/peekframe/README.md

 ## 📄 License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This project is licensed under the [GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.html).
 See the `LICENSE` file for details.